 Other experts say CPS is a learned response.
-When you're in pain, you can start to repeat certain behaviors.
-For example, you might complain about your pain, lie down to rest, use pain relievers, or take time off from work.
-These behaviors can act like little rewards that encourage the pain to continue, even after the original cause of the pain is gone.
+When you're in pain, you may start to repeat certain bad behaviors even after the pain is gone or has lessened.

 CPS affects your physical health, your emotions, and even your social life over time.
 The pain can lead to other symptoms, such as: